201 Elizabeth Street

 Sydney: (02) 9261 4555

-In NSW it is an offence to do any sexual act towards another person without touching them.
+In NSW it can be an offence to do any sexual act towards a person, even if you do not touch them.
 It is also an offence to instruct or encourage another person to do so.
 If the sexual act involves touching or penetration it will amount to a more serious charge which may include, indecent assault, sexual assault or aggravated sexual assault.

 A person can be charged if they do an act which is sexual in nature which a reasonable person would consider to be unacceptable conduct or against community standards.
 They can also be charged if they encourage someone else to do such an act.
 The offence carries a maximum penalty of two years imprisonment if the victim is under 16 years of age, or 18 months if they are older.